-Analysing Current Economic Issues, Grade 12, University Preparation

-This course examines national and global economic trends and policies from diverse perspectives.
-Students will explore the impact of choices that individuals and institutions, including governments, make in responding to local, national, and global economic issues such as globalization and global economic inequalities, trade agreements, national debt, taxation, social spending, and consumer debt.
+Analysing Current Economic Issues, Grade 12, University Preparation to local, national, and global economic issues such as globalization and global economic inequalities, trade agreements, national debt, taxation, social spending, and consumer debt.
 Students will apply the concepts of economic thinking and the economic inquiry process, including economic models, to investigate, and develop informed opinions about, current economic issues and to help them make reasoned economic decisions.